TDE 2025abcr: A Tidal Disruption Event in the Outskirts of a Massive Galaxy: Observations of

 Additional spectra were obtained with the Goodman High Throughput Spectrograph \citep[GHTS;][]{Clemens2004} mounted on the 4.1 m Southern Astrophysical Research (SOAR) telescope on 2025-11-08 and 2025-11-30 (PI: Carney).
 These were reduced using the standard GHTS pipeline with \texttt{pypeit} \citep{pypeit:joss_arXiv, pypeit:zenodo}.
 An additional SOAR epoch was taken on 2025-11-14 (PI: Clemens) and reduced using the custom Python routine outlined in \citet{Kaiser+2021}.

 A spectrum was taken using the Low-Resolution Imaging Spectrometer \citep[LRIS;][]{lris} on the 10 m Keck-I telescope on 2025-11-21 (PI: Chornock).
 A spectrum was also taken using the Kast Double Spectrograph \citep[Kast;][]{kastref} on the 3~m Shane Telescope on 2025-11-26 (PI: Chornock).
 Poor conditions during both the LRIS and Kast observations resulted in exposures with substantially varying signal-to-noise ratios that required flux normalization and weighting by the inverse variance before coaddition.
 Both the LRIS and Kast data were reduced following standard procedures outlined by \cite{silverman2012}.
-An additional spectrum was taken with the DeVeny spectrograph on LDT on 2025-12-14 (PI: Stein).
+Two spectra were taken with the Alhambra Faint Object Spectrograph and Camera (ALFOSC) mounted on the the Nordic Optical Telescope (NOT) (PI: Charalampopoulos).
+The spectra were taken on 2025-11-17 and 2025-12-16, and were reduced using the PyNOT reduction pipeline\footnote{\url{https://github.com/jkrogager/PyNOT/}}.
+An additional spectrum was taken with the DeVeny spectrograph \citep{ldt_14} on LDT on 2025-12-14 (PI: Stein).
 The data were reduced using the DeVeney pipeline in \texttt{PypeIt} \citep{pypeit:joss_arXiv, pypeit:zenodo}.

 These spectra are shown in Figure \ref{fig:spec}.
 They confirm that the source had a blue continuum, with broad H and He emission lines at a consistent redshift of $z=0.05$.
 The spectral shape and features confirm the classification of \name as a tidal disruption event, and that it falls into the TDE-H+He subclass following the nomenclature introduced in \citet{ztf_tde_1}.
 The temporal evolution of key lines is shown in greater detail in Appendix Figure \ref{fig:speczoom}, and a summary of all observations is provided in Appendix Table \ref{tab:spec}.